Skip to content

 The login process can be simplified significantly with a few easy configurations.

-1. In a new local terminal run; mkdir -p ~/.ssh/sockets this will create a hidden file in your home directory to store socket configurations.
+1. In a new local terminal run; mkdir -p ~/.ssh/sockets this will create a subdirectory in your home directory to store socket configurations.

-2. Open your ssh config file with nano ~/.ssh/config and add the following (replacing username with your username):
+2. Open your ssh config file (e.g. nano ~/.ssh/config to open with the text editor nano) and add the following (replacing username with your username):

 User username